 Possession or Use of Marijuana in Arizona, is typically defined as possessing less than the less than two pounds of marijuana.
 This is normally charged as a class six felony.

-Possible Sentences Less Than 2lbs of Marijuana (Class 6 Felony)
+Possible Sentence for Less Than 2lbs of Marijuana (Class 6 Felony)

 First Offense:

 If probation is violated, you can be taken into custody from two to four weeks until the Judge reinstates your probation and issues your releases.
-These charges may be resolved by an experienced criminal defense lawyer by either pleading them down to a misdemeanor, which can carry up to six months in jail if you violate probation or a TASC resolution.
-(Click here to learn more about TASC)
+These charges may be resolved by an experienced marijuana defense lawyer by either pleading them down to a misdemeanor, which can carry up to six months in jail if you violate probation or a TASC resolution.

 Multiple Offenses or TASC Ineligible Sentences